 In this series, we’re interviewing the world’s foremost thought leaders in biomimicry and sustainability to explore nature-based solutions to the world’s most pressing climate change issues.
 With each interview, we’ll delve into the top three areas where climate and sector leaders think we should intervene to affect the most change, take a deeper look at the most promising solutions on the horizon, and explore where they think the next big opportunity will be.
-Look for new interviews here on our Asking Nature blog every Monday for the next month.
+Look for new interviews here on our Asking Nature blog.

 Q: What’s one (surprising) thing about climate change and our food system that most people DON’T know?

 Anna: A lot of people are surprised that there is such a big connection between our food systems and climate change.
 Our food system is a huge source of greenhouse gas emissions: nearly one third of all man-made greenhouse gas emissions come either directly or indirectly from food production.
 But the other piece of the puzzle that surprises people is that the food system can be a key part of the solution to the crisis.
 We know how to reduce emissions from the sector, right now, today.
 And we know how to make agriculture more resilient to a changing climate.

 Q: What are the top three areas in our food system where we need to intervene in order to truly impact climate change?